-- 259 fluvial erosion (Giosan et al., 2012), the distribution of archaeological sites on G-H, where large - 260 laterally-incising Himalayan rivers were absent during the Holocene, is probably more complete - and representative of their original distribution.
+- fluvial erosion (Giosan et al., 2012), the distribution of archaeological sites on G-H, where large - 260 laterally-incising Himalayan rivers were absent during the Holocene, is probably more complete - and representative of their original distribution.
 To observe trends related to partial or complete - drying of the G-H system (Clift et al., 2012; Giosan et al., 2012; Singh et al., 2017), we divided - the settlements into upper and lower G-H sites located in the modern regions of Punjab and Harvana in India, respectively Cholistan in Pakistan.
 For archaeological site locations and their - Haryana in India, respectively Cholistan in Pakistan.
 For archaeological site locations and their radiocarbon and/or archaeological ages we follow Giosan et al. (2012), using data from the - 266 compilation by Gangal et al. (2001) with additions from regional gazetteers and surveys (Kumar, - 267 2009; Mallah, 2010; Mughal, 1996 and 1997; Possehl, 1999; Wright et al., 2005). - 268 - 269 4.
 Results - 270

 271 Exceptional preservation of organic matter in the OMZ (Altabet et al., 1995; Schulz et al., 2002) 272 allowed us to reconstruct the history of the planktonic communities based on their preserved 273 sedimentary DNA (see also Orsi et al., 2017).
-The factor analysis of the dominant DNA species 274 (Fig. 4) identified three significant factors that together explain 48% of the variability in the dataset (see supplementary materials).
-Additional factors were excluded as they would have 275 276 increased the variability explained by an insignificant amount for each (< 3%).
-We interpret 277 these factors as corresponding to the SST regime, nutrient availability, and sea level state, 278 respectively (Fig. 3).
-Factor 1 (Fig. 3c) explains 20% of the variability and is largely dominated 279 by radiolarians (Polycystinea) that prefer warmer sea surface conditions (e.g., Cortese and 280 Ablemann, 2002; Kamikuri et al, 2008).
+The factor analysis of the dominant DNA species 274 (Fig. 4) identified three significant factors that together explain 48% of the variability in the 275 dataset (see supplementary materials).
+Additional factors were excluded as they would have 276 increased the variability explained by an insignificant amount for each (< 3%).
+We interpret 277 these factors as corresponding to the SST regime, nutrient availability, and sea level state, 278 respectively (Fig. 4).
+Factor 1 (Fig. 4c) explains 20% of the variability and is largely dominated 279 by radiolarians (Polycystinea) that prefer warmer sea surface conditions (e.g., Cortese and 280 Ablemann, 2002; Kamikuri et al, 2008).
 High scores for jellyfish (Cnidaria) that thrive in warm, 281 eutrophic waters (Purcell, 2005) also support interpreting Factor 1 as a proxy for a plankton 282 community adapted to high sea surface temperatures.
-A general increase of the Factor 1 loadings since the early Holocene is in accordance with the U{37}^{K} -reconstructed warming of Orsi et al. 283 284 (2017).
-During the Holocene, relatively colder conditions are evident in Factor 1 between ~4500 285 and 3000 years ago (Fig. 3) as previously detected in the higher resolution U{37}^{K} record from a core located nearby on the Makran continental margin (Doose-Rolinski et al., 2001).
-286 287 indicative of high nutrient, bloom conditions (e.g., Worden et al., 2015), flagellates (Cercozoa) and fungi.
+A general increase of the Factor 1 loadings since the early Holocene is in accordance with the $U{37}^{K}$ -reconstructed warming of Orsi et al. 283 284 (2017).
+During the Holocene, relatively colder conditions are evident in Factor 1 between ~4500 285 and 3000 years ago (Fig. 4) as previously detected in the higher resolution $U{37}^{K}$ record from a 286 core located nearby on the Makran continental margin (Doose-Rolinski et al., 2001).
+287 and fungi.
 Parasitic Alveolates (Hematodinium and Syndiniales) that typically appear during blooms (Worden et al., 2015) are also important.
-Increased representation of chlorophyll biosynthesis genes (Fig. 3) in sediment metagenomes (Orsi et al., 2017) indicate higher
+Increased representation of chlorophyll biosynthesis genes (Fig. 4) in sediment metagenomes (Orsi et al., 2017) indicate higher productivity (Worden et al., 2015) during the Factor 2 peak.
+All these associations suggest that

-Factor 2 (Fig. 3b) explains 18% of the variability and is dominated by marine dinoflagellates indicative of high nutrient, bloom conditions (e.g., Worden et al., 2015), flagellates (Cercozod
+Factor 2 (Fig. 4b) explains 18% of the variability and is dominated by marine dinoflagellates indicative of high nutrient, bloom conditions (e.g., Worden et al., 2015), flagellates (Cercozoa)

-- productivity (Worden et al., 2015) during the Factor 2 peak.
-All these associations suggest that - Factor 2 is a nutrient-sensitive proxy with a peak that overlaps with the colder conditions - between ~4500 and 3000 years ago.
+Factor 2 is a nutrient-sensitive proxy with a peak that overlaps with the colder conditions

+- between ~4500 and 3000 years ago.
 The inland retreat of the Indus fluvial nutrient source as sea - level rose (see below) probably explains the asymmetry in Factor 2 that exhibits higher scores in